Myekman/tic_tac_toe/README.md

 ## Testing with validator

 ### JavaScript
-* The code was passed through JSHint for testing, and no errors were found.
-There were a few warnings.
+* The code was passed through JSHint for testing, and no errors were found, but there were warnings.

 ### HTML
+* Error was showed first time i run the validator.
+I had attribute of cellindex inside all my div's in gameboard.
+I changed the cellindex to id's instead in all div's.

-* No errors were showed when passing thrue HTML [3Wc Validator](https://jigsaw.w3.org/css-validator/).
+* After fixed errors no errors were showed when passing thrue HTML [3Wc Validator](https://jigsaw.w3.org/css-validator/).

 ### CSS